jedgusse/bernard/README.md

-# Jeroen De Gussem, "Bernard of Clairvaux and Nicholas of Montiéramey: A Stylometric Investigation into the Secretary’s Influence"
+# "Bernard of Clairvaux and Nicholas of Montiéramey: A Stylometric Investigation into the Secretary’s Influence"

 This repository comprises the code, corpora and graphs for the forthcoming article "Bernard of Clairvaux and Nicholas of Montiéramey: *A Stylometric Investigation into the Secretary’s Influence*".
 All texts were retrieved from the Patrologia Latina, although manual corrections in Bernard's texts were made based on Dom Jean Leclercq's editions (SBO, *Sancti Bernardi Opera*).
 The data placed online comprises the lemmatized texts and their PoS-tags.